rhu2001/MCTSTicTacToe/README.md

 **1. Selection**

-In the selection phase, the algorithm begins at the root node, and takes a path through successive child nodes until it reaches a leaf.
+In the selection phase, the algorithm begins at the root node, and takes a path through successive child nodes until it reaches a node which has not been fully expanded.
 The child node that is chosen is the child with the greatest Upper Confidence bounds applied to Trees (UCT) value, which is given by

 ![uct](assets/uct.png)